elamperti/dotfiles/docs/sonarr-with-tixati.md

   * If you have set a connection in **Settings > Connect**, at this point it will tell you the file has been downloaded.

 ---

+## How to make Radarr work with Tixati
+It's almost the same as for Sonarr.
+Start with the [Radarr installation guide](https://github.com/Radarr/Radarr/wiki/Installation#debian--ubuntu) and follow this guide, replacing _Sonarr_ with _Radarr_ where necessary.

 ## Troubleshooting